 Now, a new wave of chemical plants — including what will likely be the largest industrial project the state has ever seen — is coming to this part of Louisiana as a result of the fracking boom.
 This jump in industrialization, both in Louisiana and elsewhere, is raising fears among residents, scientists, and environmentalists that regions already bearing a significant pollution burden will now be facing rising emissions from new factories using natural gas as a feedstock.

 “There are a lot of these facilities that are being developed just because there’s an abundance of cheap natural gas,” said Wilma Subra, a chemist with the Louisiana Environmental Action Network who has for decades worked with communities impacted by industrial pollution.
-“Once they start operating, it’s a huge burden from the chemicals being released into
+“Once they start operating, it’s a huge burden from the chemicals being released into the air and water in these communities.”

 New projects would boost U.S. greenhouse gas emissions by the equivalent of 28 coal-fired power plants.